hachyderm/community/community.hachyderm.io/content/en/docs/account-types/bot-accounts.md

 section, we do so with the goal of increasing the connected, collaborative nature of the Hachyderm community.

+Enforcement of rules
+around all account types, including bot accounts, are to help foster a sense of community.
+Bots that focus on humanity, such as accessibility or care, are given greater flexibility than bots used for promotions.

 ## Posting Rules

 All accounts that make use of automated and/or scheduled posts must adhere to the following:

-- **There is an upper limit of 5 curated/scheduled/automated posts per day.
-Lower is better.**
+- There is an upper limit of 5 curated/scheduled/automated posts per day, with allowed exceptions on request or other approval.
+  - If your bot's posting patterns have been approved as part of an invitation or conversation for approval, you do not need to chnage your bots posting behavior as part of joining Hachyderm.
 - Posts cannot violate other rules
   - This includes server rules disallowing spam, fundraising, NSFW/18+ content (et al)
   - Hybrid accounts, those that make use of scheduled posts and are also another specialized type,